ImperialCollegeLondon/ngsJulia/ngsPloidy/README.md

 --------------------------

 We can also change the genotype probabilities in input.
-For instance, we can impose an automatic setting of the probability of major allele being the ancestral state
+For instance, we can impose an automatic setting of the probability of major allele being the ancestral state.
 ```
 $JULIA $NGSJULIA/ngsPloidy/ngsPloidy.jl --fin test.A.mpileup.gz --fpars test.auto.pars --fout test.A.out.gz --nSamples 10 --keepRef 1